jchidley/mkdocs-material-test/docs/Linux/2021-06-14-Booting-Linux-and-Other-Operating-Systems.md

 To actually boot things requires that:

 1. You know the EFI command to run your operating system.
 The command needs to be a single line e.g. [ `vmlinuz-linux root=UUID=761edd1d-27d0-406a-8033-45c5654dcbc9 rw initrd=/nuc3arch1/intel-ucode.img initrd=/nuc3arch1/initramfs-linux.img` ].
-The directories are relative the root of the EFI System Parition
+The directories are relative the root of the EFI System Partition
 1. Create an `nsh` script file in the root directory, like `Arch5.nsh`, to select the right directory and run the boot command.
 This can be created using your operating system or using `edit` from the shell itself.
 Using the EFI shell's `edit` is slow and error prone.
 1. Run the script to boot your operating system.
 It is possible to type the whole boot command at the EFI prompt.
 Up to you.
 1. This is enough to run the everything.
 But a Boot manager might be nice.